 See for example Bill Allison, “McCain-Linked Nonprofit Received $1 Million From Saudi Arabia,” Bloomberg, March 31, 2016.

 Michelle Ye Hee Lee, “John McCain’s claim he has ‘nothing to do with’ the McCain Institute,” Washington Post, April 8, 2016.

 Steve Clemons, “’Thank God for the Saudis’: ISIS, Iraq, and the Lessons of Blowback,” Atlantic, June 23, 2014.

 Seung Min Kim, “McCain will vote to override veto of 9/11 bill,” Politico, September 27, 2016.

-Posted by Jonas E. Alexis on May 2, 2017, With 2325 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on May 2, 2017, With 2345 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.